Claire J. C. Eager

 - "The Source of Poetry: Pernaso, Paradise, and Spenser's Chaucerian Craft," in Rereading Chaucer and Spenser: Dan Geffrey with the New Poete, eds.
 T. Badcoe, R. Stenner, & G. Griffiths, Manchester UP, 2019, pp. 75-97.

-Claire J. C. Eager has taught courses in medieval and early modern British literature, Shakespeare, Austen, composition, poetry, children's literature, and environmental studies at Colorado College and the University of Virginia.
-At Wooster, she will teach Shakespeare, topics in early modern British literature, the early British survey, and introductory literature courses.
-Her research in early modern British literature and material culture focuses on poetry, print, and landscape in the context of global contact; her teaching interests extend from medieval studies to contemporary poetry and environmental writing.
+Claire J. C. Eager teaches medieval and early modern British literature, Shakespeare, Austen, Baldwin, composition, poetry, creative nonfiction, children’s literature, book history, and environmental studies at The College of Wooster.
+She has previously taught at Colorado College and the University of Virginia.
+Her research in early modern British literature and material culture focuses on poetry, print, and landscape in the context of global contact; her teaching interests extend from medieval studies to contemporary poetry, environmental writing, and anti-racism.
 Her book-in-progress, Vertuall Paradise: Vaulting Ambitions Brought to Earth in Tudor and Stuart England, investigates visions of paradise in early modern English literature alongside the material practices of making poems, books, and gardens in the period, with a particular focus on imperial, ecological, and ethical implications.
 Prof. Eager has presented and published on Chaucer, Spenser, Donne, Shakespeare, Milton, and early modern horticulture and conducted research in England, Scotland, Belgium, the Netherlands, and Germany.
-She has lived in Colorado Springs, Charlottesville, Oxford, Boston, and Washington, DC, and enjoys reading, hiking, baking, taking care of plants, and spending time with her husband and cat.
+She has lived in Wooster, Colorado Springs, Charlottesville, Oxford, Boston, and Washington, DC, and enjoys reading, writing, hiking, baking, taking care of plants, and spending time with her spouse, cat, and assorted nephews.